zohaib87/xe-plugin/readme.txt

 Freelancers, agencies, or product developers who want a reliable, modern foundation for creating powerful WordPress plugins.

 == Changelog ==

+= 1.4.0 =

+* New: Added make:table and make:module CLI commands
+* New: Added make:elementor CLI command
+* Moved: init and build commands from nodejs to php
+* Removed: nodejs dependency
+* Fixed: Some minor bugs

+= 1.3.8 =

+* Fixed: Some minor bugs.

 = 1.3.7 =